 Love is patient, love is kind.
 It is not jealous, [love] is not pompous, it is not inflated, it is not rude, it does not seek its own interests, it is not quick-tempered, it does not brood over injury, it does not rejoice over wrongdoing but rejoices with the truth.
 It bears all things, believes all things, hopes all things, endures all things.

-The previous excerpt from Saint Paul’s first letter to the Corinthians is known as “The Way of Love”.
+The previous excerpt from Saint Paul’s first letter to the Corinthians is known as “The Way of Love.”
 It is one of the most beautifully written and insightful passages in the New Testament and a reminder to us all that “Love” must rule in our lives.
 Now, let us be sincere.
 Do we allow God’s love to rule in our lives?
-Are we actively trying to grow in charity, patience, kindness and understanding as ways to show God’s love for us to the world?
-Are we showing the fruits of that labor to the ones that need charity, patience, kindness and understanding?
+Are we actively trying to grow in charity, patience, kindness, and understanding as ways to show God’s love for us to the world?
+Are we offering the fruits of that labor to those who need charity, patience, kindness, and understanding?
 Yes, do we give the fruits of our labor to the ones that need our love, even if they do not love us?

 Our Good Lord meant it when he said: “When someone strikes you on [your] right cheek, turn the other one to him as well.
 If anyone wants to go to law with you over your tunic, hand him your cloak as well” (Matthew 5:39-40)

 Our Lord Jesus is not asking us things that are outside of our control.
-We cannot force people to “treat us well” nor “love us well”, but we can train ourselves us to not to act angrily or indifferently towards them.
+We cannot force people to “treat us well” or “love us well”, but we can train ourselves to not act angrily or indifferently towards them.
 We are asked not to withhold our love, even from those that do not love us.
-If we read through the beatitudes, we see what we are to follow, and what is there to obtain:
+If we read through the beatitudes, we see what we are to follow and what is there to obtain: